 Your partner is financially dependent on you if you have the highest income.
 Financially interdependent means that you rely on your joint finances to support your standard of living.
 It doesn’t mean that you need to be contributing equally.
 For example, if your partner’s income is a lot more than yours, he or she may pay the mortgage and most of the bills, and you may pay for the weekly shopping.

-On your death, A survivor’s pension would be paid to your cohabiting partner if:
+A survivor’s pension would be paid to your cohabiting partner if:

 all the above criteria apply at the date of your death, and